Cristivnsvnchez/DashboardApp2/README.md

 ## Single Sign-On

 This project now includes a Microsoft single sign-on (SSO) flow using MSAL.
-When the app starts, unauthenticated users see a dedicated login page with a **"Sign in with Microsoft"** button.
+Unauthenticated users are greeted with a minimal login page featuring a centered card and a **"Sign in with Microsoft"** button for a smoother experience.
 Make sure to update `src/authConfig.ts` with your **Azure application client ID** before running the app.